learn-co-students/ttt-5-move-rb-bootcamp-prep-000/README.md

-d 17 in # Tic Tac Toe CLI: Adding Player Movement to the Game Board
+ and afterd 17 in # Tic Tac Toe CLI: Adding Player Movement to the Game Board

 ## Objectives